Lori Vallow ‘manipulated’ Chad Daybell and Alex Cox to kill, says prosecutor

 In June 2020, JJ and Tylee’s remains were discovered buried in Mr Daybell’s backyard.

-After a grueling month-long trial, prosecutors walked jurors through the case against Ms Vallow and what led to the deaths of the three victims.
+After a grueling month-long trial, Mr Wood walked jurors through the state’s case against Ms Vallow and what they say led to the deaths of the three victims.

 “Money, power, and sex.
 Beginning in October 2018, Lori Vallow and Chad Daybell set in motion events,” Mr Wood began, echoing the state’s opening statement.